tomerm/MLClassification/TrainAndTest/README.md

 own section, but sometimes options from other sections can be used as well.
 If some actual parameter appears in the list, its value changes the value of corresponding option.
 Then it is used as a default for all subsequent processes in the chain.

+The rules of creating user's request are the following:
+- Definitions of specific processes in the request should be separated by symbol "|".
-Actual parameters in the list should be seperated by symbol ";".
-Name and value of each actual parameter should be separated by symbol "=".
-Definitions of specific processes in the request should be separated by symbol "|".
+- Actual parameters in the list should be seperated by symbol ";".
+- Name and value of each actual parameter should be separated by symbol "=".
+- If value of some actual parameter is a list, items of this list should be separated by comma.

 Here is the example of the request: